-“Terrifier” is a kitschy, corny and sometimes badly acted film, which surprisingly delivers a wicked amount of nasty fun.
+Terrifier (2016) is a kitschy, corny and sometimes on-purpose badly acted film, which surprisingly delivers a wicked amount of nasty fun.

-Damien Leone, the director of “Terrifier”, isn’t afraid to boast about his influences.
+Damien Leone, the director of Terrifier (2016), isn’t afraid to boast about his influences.
 His film is a tribute to the most prominent times of slashers.

-The effect is intensified by the staging.
-The interior of the building, where the two poor women fight for their lives, is truly haunting.
-Set in the heart of the city, the place itself seems like a gate to a hellish abyss.
-It brings to mind set designs from “Martyrs” or “Hostel”.
-Leone plays with light and bizarre music choices too, which all imbues “Terrifier” with unique, delightfully disgusting feeling.
+The effect is intensified by the staging too, as well the cinematography by George Steuber.
+Interiors of the building, where the two poor women fight for their lives, is truly haunting.
+Set in the heart of the city, the place itself seems like a gate to a hellish abyss, and gives Art plenty of dark corners to ominously lurk from.
+At times, I got the vibes of Martyrs (2008) or Hostel (2005), both in terms of the set design and the gore.
+Leone plays with light and bizarre music choices too, which all imbues Terrifier (2016) with unique, delightfully nauseating vibe.

-At times, Leone becomes too immersed in the corny aesthetics.
-As viewers, we are more than used to the fact, that the characters in horror movies are not the brightest bulbs.
+However, Damien Leone becomes too immersed in the corny aesthetics.
+As viewers, we are more-than-used to the fact, that characters in horror movies are not the brightest bulbs.
 To be honest, they are usually outright stupid, as if their brains didn’t work at all.
 The same applies to the victims of Art.
-The mime killer is often slow, indulging the ladies in their helplessness.
+However the victims of Art are particularly unskilled in the art of survival.
 Even a steel bar is worthless in their hands.

-“Terrifier” might be over-the-top for many viewers.
+All in all, Terrifier (2016) might be over-the-top for some viewers.
+Other will find its gore repelling, and its setting too unsettling.
 Yet in spite of the recent popularity of the 80s throwback, we should brace ourselves for more offspring like that.
-Leone’s movie is fun in its simple, ridiculous and sick way.
+For me, a sucker for all kinds of horror, Leone’s movie is fun in its simple, ridiculous and sick way.
 Sick, but still distinct.